-- a) the status of actions from previous management reviews;
+- The status of actions from previous management reviews

-- b) changes in external and internal issues that are relevant to the information security management system;
+- Changes in external and internal issues that are relevant to the information security management system;

-- c) feedback on the information security performance, including trends in:
+- Feedback on the information security performance, including trends in:

-- e) results of risk assessment and status of risk treatment plan; and
+- Results of risk assessment and status of risk treatment plan

 What “Roles” are required by ISO?